We welcome your feedback and comments!

 I am the Toronto Rehabilitation Institute/ University of Toronto Chair in Spinal Cord Injury (SCI) Rehabilitation, Professor in the Department of Medicine at the University of Toronto, Medical Director of the Spinal Cord Rehabilitation Program and Senior Scientist at KITE Research Institute within University Health Network (UHN).
 I also lead the PiPER initiative, Chair the PiPER Steering Committee, and sit on the Board of Directors for the Ontario Strategy for Patient-Oriented Research SUPPORT Unit (OSSU).

-I am the Manager of the Research Quality Integration department where I provide leadership in the planning, conduct and reporting of quality and risk management activities within UHN Research.
+I am the Senior Manager of Clinical Research Quality and Compliance where I provide leadership in the planning, conduct and reporting of quality and risk management activities within UHN Research.
 In my role on the PiPER team, I provide strategic support, facilitate collaborations, and advise on UHN policy and standards, developing and delivering training, and performing internal quality audit and compliance activities to ensure we meet the expectations of our external funders, regulators and community for high quality research at UHN.

 I am a Research Quality Associate and provide educational programs for UHN quality initiatives and support the professional practice portfolio.
 In my role on the PiPER team, I help find integrative ways to engage patients in the UHN research enterprise.
 I also work with people with lived experience, staff, and researchers to create educational videos about research, patient engagement in research, and related topics.